denisa/clq/README.md

 The first query element accesses the overall _changelog_ and provides accessor for its _title_ and an array of _releases_.
 Returning all releases is not supported, and a _release selector_ identifies one of the releases.
 Currently, the release selector is the (0-based) index of the release, with the most recent entry having the 0th index. clq returns an empty result if the index is bigger than the release count.

 The second query element, if present, accesses fields of the release.
 There are accessors for the _version_, the _date_, the _label_, and the release _status_.
-The release status is one of _released_, _unreleased_ and _yanked_. clq returns a json structure with all the defined fields of the selected release if the second query element is missing.
+The release status is one of _prereleased_, _released_, _unreleased_ and _yanked_. clq returns a json structure with all the defined fields of the selected release if the second query element is missing.

 # Reference: